-Okay, what are YouTube End Screen Elements?
+Okay, What is YouTube End Screen Elements?

 YouTube offers four elements on the End Screen / End card for the creators to promote whatever they want at the end of their video.
 You can use all the Elements on your End Screen; however, it’s advisable to stick with 2 of these.

 Here’s how you can use YouTube End Screen Elements to make an Outro for YouTube:

 What: A clickable button that allows people to subscribe through your end screen.